foundweekends/giter8/scaffold/README.markdown

 	 |_ controller
 ```

-You have 3 different scaffodings available.
+You have 3 different scaffoldings available.

-To generate a new template, just type `g8-scaffold model`.
+To generate a new template, just type `g8Scaffold model`.
 As usual, g8 will ask for the variable values, and generate the correct code.